Extracting precise data from in-the-field wool tuft tests

 Illustrated algorithm steps showing how a low accuracy origin selection finds and centres on the tuft.

 Illustration of how starting at 40% path distance reduces the effect of tuft stiffness in angle estimate accuracy.
-Starting measurement after 40% increases the sensitivity of angle estimates to slight imperfections in the search path for negligible other benefit.
+Starting measurement even further along the tuft length increases the sensitivity of angle estimates to slight imperfections in the search path for negligible additional benefit.

 After tuning the tracking algorithm, it was time to turn the results into useable outputs.
 The first output is a vector field showing average tuft anlges over the duration of the input video.
 Interpolation between each tuft provides increased resolution, making the results more intuitive and readable.
 The risk of interpolation is that areas of complex flow may be overly-simplified and thus inaccurate, but this is ok as long as the user is aware of this limitation.
 Such awareness is increased through various other outputs included below.